PiwikPRO/PPMS-PublicDocs/web-api/getting-started/postman.md

 To use Postman, follow these steps:

 1. In Postman, click **Import** -&gt; **Import From Link**.
 2. Done.
 All of your paths are imported.
 3. Replace your domain in the URL.
-4. Add your token: In the selected API call, click Authorization.
-Use the Bearer Token type.
-Paste your token.
-Click SEND to call API.
+4. Add your token: In the selected API call, click **Authorization**.
+5. Use the Bearer Token type.
+6. Paste your token.
+7. Click **SEND** to call API.